Zoey-JIN/DelaySSA/algorithm/delayMNR.md

 # Delay Modified Next Reaction Method Algorithm

  Delay Modified Next Reaction Method Algorithm is modified Next Reaction Method to systems with delays.
-If $T_r$ is the current internal time of $Y_r$, $P_r$ the first internal time after $T_r$ at which $Y_r$ fires, and the propensity function for the *r*th reaction channel is given by $f_r$, then the time until the next initiation of reaction r (assuming no other reactions initiate or complete) is still given by $\Delta t_r = (1/f_r)(P_r − T_r)$.
+According to [1], if $T_r$ is the current internal time of $Y_r$, $P_r$ the first internal time after $T_r$ at which $Y_r$ fires, and the propensity function for the *r*th reaction channel is given by $f_r$, then the time until the next initiation of reaction r (assuming no other reactions initiate or complete) is still given by $\Delta t_r = (1/f_r)(P_r − T_r)$.
 To each delayed reaction channel we therefore assign a vector, $s_r$, that stores the completion times of that reaction in ascending order.
 Thus, the time until there is a change in the state of the system, be it an initiation or a completion, will be given by
  $$
  \Delta=\min\{\Delta t_r, s_r[1]-t\}
  $$